Professor Yvonne Wren

 Yvonne was Chair of the Child Speech Committee for the International Association of Communication Sciences and Disorders (IALP) and was also a member of the board for this global organisation from 2016 to 2022.
 She founded the UK and Ireland Child Speech Disorder Research Network which serves to advance research with children with speech sound disorder.

-She has served on numerous funding panels and sits on research councils for charities related to her areas of interest.
-The impact of her work includes the development of two sets of guidelines for the transcription and analysis of children’s speech with the Child Speech Disorder Research Network and the identification of risk factors for persistent speech disorders, which has contributed to the All Wales Speech Pathway and clinical guidance provided by the Royal College of Speech and Language Therapists (RCSLT).
+She has served on numerous funding panels and research councils as Chair and member.
+The impact of her work includes the two sets of guidelines for the transcription and analysis of children’s speech with the Child Speech Disorder Research Network and the identification of risk factors for persistent speech disorders, which has contributed to the All Wales Speech Pathway and clinical guidance provided by the Royal College of Speech and Language Therapists (RCSLT).

 Research interests